 - BS EN ISO 8504-3: 2018, Preparation of steel substrates before application of paints and related products.
 Surface preparation methods.
 Hand- and power-tool cleaning, BSI

-- BS EN ISO 8501-4: 2006, Preparation of steel substrates before application of paints and related products.
+- BS EN ISO 8501-4: 2020, Preparation of steel substrates before application of paints and related products.
 Visual assessment of surface cleanliness.
-Initial surface conditions, preparation grades and flash rust grades in connection with high-pressure water jetting, ISO
+Initial surface conditions, preparation grades and flash rust grades in connection with water jetting, ISO

 - BS EN ISO 8503-1: 2012, Preparation of steel substrates before application of paints and related products.
 Surface roughness characteristics of blast cleaned steel substrates.
 Specifications and definitions for ISO surface profile comparators for the assessment of abrasive blast-cleaned surfaces, BSI

 - BS EN ISO 8503-5: 2017, Preparation of steel substrates before application of paints and related products.
 Surface roughness characteristics of blast cleaned steel substrates.
 Replica tape method for the determination of the surface profile, BSI

 - BS EN ISO 8502-3: 2017, Preparation of steel substrates before application of paints and related products.
 Tests for the assessment of surface cleanliness.
 Assessment of dust on steel surfaces prepared for painting (pressure-sensitive tape method), BSI

 - BS EN ISO 8501-3: 2007 Preparation of steel substrates before application of paints and related products -- Visual assessment of surface cleanliness - Part 3: Preparation grades of welds, edges and other areas with surface imperfections.
 BSI

 - BS EN ISO 12944-2: 2017, Paints and varnishes.
 Corrosion protection of steel structures by protective paint systems.
 Classification of environments, BSI